 I am sure I speak for both companies when I say how delighted we are with the outcome of the integration of our respective ground-breaking technologies.
 We are committed to a long-term relationship that will improve the quality of life of thousands of patients across the world.

-states Professor Ivan Netuka, Cardiac Surgeon, a Chairman in the Institute for Clinical and Experimental Medicine (IKEM), Prague, Czech Republic.
+Professor Ivan Netuka, cardiac surgeon, Chairman, Institute for Clinical and Experimental Medicine (IKEM), Prague, Czech Republic

 The critical importance of the integration of the Calon Cardio and Leviticus Cardio technologies is the elimination of driveline infection.
 Infection destroys quality of life, promotes thrombosis and stroke, and too often results in substantial early mortality.
 The integrated FiVAD is a system that has the potential to supersede cardiac transplant as the preferred intervention in advanced heart failure, without needing someone else to die first.

-adds Professor Stephan Schueler, Head of Department of Cardiothoracic Surgery at The Newcastle Upon Tyne Hospitals NHS Foundation Trust, United Kingdom.
+Professor Stephan Schueler, Head of Department of Cardiothoracic Surgery at The Newcastle upon Tyne Hospitals NHS Foundation Trust, UK